Daisuke Yokota

-Daisuke Yokota (横田 大祐, Yokota Daisuke) is a Japanese professional footballer who plays as a midfielder or winger for German club Hannover 96, on loan from Belgian club Gent.
+Daisuke Yokota (横田 大祐, Yokota Daisuke) is a Japanese professional footballer who plays as a right winger for Scottish Premiership club Rangers.

 Early life

 Yokota moved from Japan to Europe at the age of eighteen.

 Career

 Yokota played for Latvian side Valmiera, where he was regarded as one of the club's most important players.

 Yokota joined 1.
 FC Kaiserslautern on loan on 30 August 2024.
 He was subsequently loaned out to Hannover 96 for the 2025–26 season.

+The move to Hannover was made permanent for the following season; however, instead of staying in Hannover, Yokota chose to join Rangers, signing a three-year contract on 5 August 2026.

 Style of play

 Yokota mainly operates as a midfielder or winger and is known for his dribbling ability.